Rachel's: Band members

+Name

+The name "Rachel's" followed on an earlier project some of the band members had created, a tape called Rachel's Halo.
+"Rachel" was a reference to Sean Young's character in the film Blade Runner.

 Contemporary usage

 The Rachel's song "Water from the Same Source" was featured in the movie Hancock, although it did not appear on the official soundtrack, and in the Italian film The Great Beauty.
 Furthermore, "Water from the Same Source" was featured in Kirby Ferguson's fourth installment of his Everything is a Remix series.
 Their song "Even/odd" was used in Reha Erdem's film Kosmos.
 "Lloyd's Register", from the album The Sea and the Bells, made it into the French movie Une liaison pornographique.
 Their song "An Evening Of Long Goodbyes" provided the inspiration for the title of Paul Murray's novel of that name.
 The 2017 satirical war film War Machine features "NY Snow Globe".